Everhour – Employee-Friendly Alternative to Automatic Time Tracking

 However, it doesn’t mean that automatic time tracking is useless, it just works for different purposes.

-For some managers, the main idea is to obtain a proof of work to pay accurately.
+For some managers, the main idea is to obtain proof of work to pay accurately.
 Nobody wants to bill hours that were spent on checking the messenger or scrolling Pinterest.
-Automatic time tracker is there to recognize this situation.
+An automatic time tracker is there to recognize this situation.

-Imagine the situation where the remote designer is supposed to create a template for agreed 40 hrs.
-Though at the end he claims that it took him longer and requests payment for 80 hrs.
+Imagine the situation where the remote designer is supposed to create a template for the agreed 40 hrs.
+Though in the end, he claims that it took him longer and requests payment for 80 hrs.
 In this case, unless he builds his case with solid explanations, the client might suspect that something is wrong.
 To avoid such a situation, especially at the beginning of cooperation, using automatic time tracking is beneficial for all parties.

-However, in some cases it might also be hard to explain how and why the tracked time was spent even if the project is supposed to be full time.
+However, in some cases, it might also be hard to explain how and why the tracked time was spent even if the project is supposed to be full time.
 For instance, if your project is to promote a Facebook page, are you working or just scrolling your feed?
-Automatic time tracking might not have a solid support of your point.
+Automatic time tracking might not have solid support for your point.